Ecclesiastical Titles Act 1851: Overview

 In 1850, in response to the Catholic emancipation legislation, Pope Pius IX set up a hierarchy of dioceses in England and Wales in Universalis Ecclesiae.
 This was met with widespread hostility, and many characterised it as an act of "papal aggression".
 Incited by anti-Catholic elements and indeed the prime minister himself, serious anti-Catholic riots took place in November 1850 in Liverpool and other cities.
 Nearly 900,000 Protestants petitioned the Queen to stop what they called "papal aggression".
 Guy Fawkes day in 1850 saw numerous symbolic denunciations, and a handful of cases of violence.
 Public opinion and elite opinion also turned heavily against the Oxford Movement (Tractarian movement) inside the Church of England, which led some very prominent figures to become Catholics.
 Tractarians were denounced as traitors burrowing inside the Anglican church.

 The Ecclesiastical Titles Act 1851 was passed in response, making it a criminal offence for anyone outside the Church of England to use any episcopal title "of any city, town or place, or of any territory or district (under any designation or description whatsoever), in the United Kingdom" e.g. Bishop of Anytown, and provided that any property passed to a person under such a title would be forfeit to the Crown.
 The act made an exception for the "Protestant Episcopal Church of Scotland".

 It did not succeed in its aim.
 The Roman Catholic community unofficially used the territorial titles, although the bishops themselves carefully stayed within the letter of the law.
 No one was ever prosecuted.

 Repeal

-The Act was repealed in 1871 by the Liberal administration of Prime Minister William Ewart Gladstone.
+John Pope Hennessy proposed during the committee stage of the Statute Law Revision Bill 1861 that the Ecclesiastical Titles Act 1851 be added to the bill's list of obsolete acts to be repealed.
+Home Secretary Sir George Cornewall Lewis responded:

+With regard to the Ecclesiastical Titles Act, some maintained that it was in operation, and had been efficacious for its purpose.
+[Laughter.]
+That, no doubt, was a matter upon which opinions were not agreed; but the Motion of the hon.
+Member partook rather of the nature of a practical joke than a serious proposal.

-The act of repeal (the Ecclesiastical Titles Act 1871) specified in its preamble and in section 1 that the repeal of the earlier Act did not give legal force to the hierarchy of the Roman Catholic Church in England or confer upon it any jurisdiction, these being, in United Kingdom law, matters for the Crown.
+The 1851 act was repealed by the Ecclesiastical Titles Act 1871, introduced by the first Gladstone ministry.
+The 1871 act specified in its preamble and in section 1 that the repeal of the 1851 act did not give legal force to the hierarchy of the Roman Catholic Church in England or confer upon it any jurisdiction, these being, in United Kingdom law, matters for the Crown.